HighSchoolHacking/GLS/docs/Design/Exceptions/Exception Handeling.md

 # Exception Handling

-This doc will cover both try/catch/finally logic and exception throwing.
+This doc will cover both try/catch/finally logic.
 Try blocks contain code that might throw exceptions.
 Catch blocks detect these exceptions, and run the code contained if the exception is present.
 Finally blocks always run.
-A manual exception throw merely calls the declared exception class, and is treated like a normally generated exception.

 ## Commands